Permissionless-Software-Foundation/bch-dex/dev-docs/README.md

 This part of the process is automated and does not require input from the user.

 - When a *Counter Offer* is received that matches an *Order* tracked by the local copy of `bch-dex`, it will trigger the *Acceptance* phase.
-- In the *Acceptance* phase, the transaction will be checked to see if it matches the original *Order*.
+- In the *Acceptance* phase, the transaction will be checked to see if it matches the conditions in the original *Order*.
 If all checks pass, `bch-dex` will sign the transaction and broadcast it, completing the trade.

+## Maintenance

+Occasional maintenance functions will be called by an interval timer.
+The primary purpose of these functions is to check the UTXOs in the Order, Offer, and Counter Offer entities.
+If any of these UTXOs are spent, the entity is deleted from the local Mongo database.